revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 - fulfilled: Action related to the promise succeeded
 - rejected: Action related to the promise failed
-- pending: Promise is still pending i.e. not fulfilled or rejected yet
+- pending: Promise is still pending i.e., not fulfilled or rejected yet
 - settled: Promise has fulfilled or rejected